 SEMUC CHAMPEY WITH A TOUR

 For those of you that would rather join an all-inclusive tour, this is also possible.
-You can either book through your accommodation upon arriving or book your Semuc Champey tour online ahead of time.
+You can either book through your accommodation upon arriving or book your tour online.

-The Semuc Champey tour is a full-day adventure that includes all entrance fees and transport, a visit to Kanba Cave, river tubing down Kahabon River and swimming in the turquoise pools of Semuc Champey.
+The tour is a full-day adventure that includes all entrance fees and transport, a visit to Kanba Cave, river tubing down Kahabon River, and swimming in the turquoise pools.
 All this for $30 USD.

 Book Now → Semuc Champey Tour